-For many fish owners, keeping a 180-gallon tank is out of the question, due to the sheer size and weight of the tank.
+For many fish owners, keeping a 180 gallon (681 liters) tank is out of the question, due to the sheer size and weight of the tank.
 However, keeping a fish tank of this size is incredibly rewarding, and is one of the most common upgrade sizes for experienced hobbyists seeking a new challenge.

 With an aquarium of this stature, you will unlock an abundance of brilliant and beautiful saltwater fish that you simply could not keep in a smaller tank size, as well as being able to keep more of the smaller fish species that were available with smaller fish tank sizes.